Insurers Demand Payback From Settlements

-This segment of The Law and You features personal injury trial lawyer Don Corson confirming that insurance reimbursement is often demanded from a health insurer in a personal injury victim’s settlement.
+This segment of The Law and You features Oregon personal injury trial lawyer Don Corson discussing how reimbursement is often demanded from a health insurer from a personal injury survivor’s settlement.

 JOEL: This is Joel Block for The Law and You with Eugene attorney Don Corson.
 Don, can a person can be required to reimburse their health insurance company for legitimate medical expenses as the result of an injury?